alphagov/paas-team-manual/source/monitoring_alerting/audit.html.md

 1. [paas-auditor](https://github.com/alphagov/paas-auditor) is a Cloud Foundry app which fetches events from Cloud Controller's events API, stores the events in a database and ships them to the Splunk Cloud HTTP Event Collector (HEC).

-An operator can retrieve CF audit events with
+    An operator can retrieve CF audit events with:

-      - `index=paas sourcetype="cf-audit-event"`
+    `index=paas sourcetype="cf-audit-event"`

 2. An AWS CloudWatch logs agent on each instance ships events on disk to CloudWatch.
 CloudWatch then forwards logs to Cyber's Central Security Logging Service ([CSLS](https://github.com/alphagov/centralised-security-logging-service)) and stores shipped events for 18 months.